 Companies evolve to improve efficiency, to increase their relevance with their target market, or to zero in on a totally new type of customer.
 Although it is essential for the longevity of a company for this evolution to take place, it is equally as critical that the brand reflects these changes.

-The first step in developing a brand is to clearly define your brand and what is stands for.
+That being said, the first step in developing a brand is to clearly define what it stands for and what value it offers.
 After all, how can you communicate the value of your brand if you don’t have a solid understanding to base it on?